gabrielmoris/design-patterns/readme.md

 In JavaScript, the Decorator pattern can be implemented in various ways due to the language's flexible nature and its first-class functions.
 JavaScript allows for the dynamic addition of properties and methods to objects, which aligns well with the decorator pattern's goals.

 **Motivation:** When we want to extend or alter the functionality of objects without needing to alter their structure or creating subclasses and affecting the rest.
+Alter the object would break the open-closed principle, once it is done it shouldn't need to be modified.